Walkthrough Context My Role Research Journey Map Principles Evolution Decisions Before & After Prototype Impact Reflections

 How underwriter feedback reshaped the layout

-The first concept presented all transaction data in a flat table — mirroring the Excel mental model.
-After testing with three underwriters, we learned they scan by category first, not chronologically.
-V2 introduced collapsible expense groups with summary cards, which matched their actual workflow.
+The first concept presented all transaction data in a flat table, mirroring the Excel mental model.
+After testing with three underwriters, we learned they scan by category first, not chronologically, so V2 introduced collapsible expense groups with summary cards, which matched their actual workflow.

 APP-20847